Network gear maker Nokia tops market expectations

-HELSINKI Nokia delivered quarterly profits well above expectations on Thursday, six months after selling its struggling handset business to Microsoft in a 5.6 billion euros (4.42 billion British pounds) deal that transformed it into a pure play network equipment maker.
+HELSINKI Nokia NOK1V.HE delivered quarterly profits well above expectations on Thursday, six months after selling its struggling handset business to Microsoft (MSFT.O) in a 5.6 billion euros ($7.1 billion) deal that transformed it into a pure play network equipment maker.

 The Finnish company reported strong earnings from its core network gear unit and lifted the outlook for the business following large network roll-outs in North America and China.